mahancoder/covid-alerter-data-analyzer/README.md

 # Covid Alerter Data Analyzer
-The data analyzer script for Covid Alerter Mobile App!
+The data analyzer script for The Covid Alerter Mobile App